ARpatterns/AppleRealityComposer/CaptureTwin/README.md

 <img src="image/Interface.png" width="220"/> <img src="image/Interface2.jpg" width="189"/> <img src="image/Interface3.jpg" width="190"/>

-The app processes these images to generate a detailed 3D model, which can be viewed, manipulated, or used in AR.
+The app processes these images to generate a detailed 3D model, which can be viewed, or used in AR.
 Models can be saved as USDZ files for cross-platform compatibility or reprocessed on a Mac for enhanced quality.